welcome to the taj mahal

 wonder

 The grandeur and elegance of a marvel.
 Sumptuous, crystalline, candid, solid, firm like the strength of a love.
-Do not take your eyes off him from any angle and / or perspective you observe him.
+You can't take your eyes off him from any angle and/or perspective you observe him.

 Silvia A